UniStuttgart-VISUS/megamol/docs/manual.md

     - Hint: Use the `-j` option for `make` to run the build in parallel threads.

-7. The run script `megamol.sh` is located in the default installation path `megamol/build/install/bin`.
+7. The binary `megamol` is located in the default installation path `megamol/build/install/bin`.

 <!-- ---------------------------------------------------------------------- -->
 ### Command Line Arguments